 The article provides a step-by-step guide on how to install Alfresco CMS on Ubuntu Linux.
 Alfresco CMS is described as a scalable, high-performance platform with enterprise features, built on an open-source core.
 It is designed for ease of use, enabling businesses to automate and collaborate on engaging user experiences across multiple devices.

-This article describes steps one can take to install Alfresco CMS on Ubuntu Linux.
+This article describes the steps to install Alfresco CMS on Ubuntu Linux.

-Alfresco CMS has enterprise-class features, is scalable, and performs at a high level.
-It is built on an open-source core with support for open standards, which might be very useful in helping you run your digital content.
+Alfresco CMS has enterprise-class features, is scalable, and performs highly.
+In addition, it is built on an open-source core with support for open standards, which might be very useful in helping you run your digital content.

 This CMS platform is designed for ease of use to allow enterprises and business owners to collaborate and automate engaging experiences with users across multiple devices, including mobile.

 For more about Alfresco, please check their Homepage

 How to install Alfresco CMS on Ubuntu Linux